MDX

 Reformats all relative links that use ordered numbers and extensions.
 For example, ./01.introduction.mdx will be transformed to ./introduction.

-rehype add-code-meta-props
+rehype add-code-block

 rehype add-reading-time